aakashs07/aakashs07.github.io/index.md

 ## Aakash Saxena

-Currently, I am working as a Senior NLP Engineer (AI Engineer) at EVS Pvt.
+Currently, I am working as a Senior AI Engineer at EVS Pvt.
 Ltd. Here, I develop and enhance AI features for the GenAI team, test them across multiple environments, and release them to production.
 My work includes end-to-end delivery of models and tooling that power generative AI applications.

 Earlier, I worked as an NLP Software Engineer at D.A.T.A., Inc., since January 2022 until July 2024.
 I was involved in R&D to operationalize deception detection concepts using NLP.
 I also applied NLP tools and techniques for enhancing product experience.